 Northern Pennsylvania Regional College (NPRC) is committed to providing general education important to the development of the qualities, skills, and abilities Associated with college-educated adults.
 Therefore, all credit-bearing programs of study at NPRC are built upon a strong foundation of general education coursework that provides students with highly sought-after skills in communication, reasoning, respect for diversity, and professionalism.
 All academic degree and certificate programs include general education courses whose content, expectations, objectives, and learning outcomes embody the general education goals.
-NPRC's commitment to the general education goals extends to coursework beyond that of the general education core.
+NPRC's commitment to the general education core.
 Major courses within each academic degree program apply the knowledge, skills, attitudes, and abilities established by the general education foundational courses to the disciplines within the major as well.
 Northern Pennsylvania Regional College's general education coursework endeavors to impart intellectual insight, self-awareness, and an ability to consider issues from multiple points of view in all students.